Jingo88/Just_Another_React_Tutorial/README.md

 * Now you can start seeing the organizational piece of React.
 * Each component is just a JavaScript object that we can import/export and drop any where we want in our site.
 * Utilizing components in this manner lets us keep them small and also makes them reusable
+* `export default` - is ES6 syntax that will allow us to export the one main function of the file.
+	* This is how we are allowed to import the `HomeComponent` inside of the `HomeContainer` file

 ---